Posted on

 - property damage.

-A victim’s legal damages also include punitive damages.
+Your legal damages also include punitive damages.
 However, punitive damages are meant to punish the defendant for egregious wrongdoing.
 They are rarely awarded in car accident cases.

 Will Uber’s insurance policy pay for my losses from a rideshare accident?

 Uber has extensive insurance coverage to compensate other motorists and Uber passengers in a crash caused by their ridesharing services.
 However, Uber’s insurance company has strict rules for when that insurance will cover anything.
 Those rules depend on the time of the accident.
-If it does not cover the crash, then the victim will have to turn to the auto insurance of the Uber driver, him or herself.
+If it does not cover the crash, then you will have to turn to the auto insurance of the Uber driver, him or herself.

 - the driver has accepted a rider on the Uber app, but is still en route to pick him or her up, or